Donate

 Bipolar Disorder

 Along with treatment, there are many things you can do to cope with bipolar disorder.
-These seven tips can help you manage symptoms, prevent relapse, and take control of your life.
+These self-help tips can help you manage symptoms, prevent relapse, and take control of your life.

 No matter how down or out of control you feel, it’s important to remember that you’re not powerless when it comes to bipolar disorder.
 Beyond the treatment you get from your doctor or therapist, there are many things you can do for yourself to reduce your symptoms and stay on track.